 - Product – a bar code reader with audio guidance.
 In the grocery store, for example, you’ll be able to identify the brand and flavor on the ice cream container, or the fat content of the milk, or if the bread is wheat or white.

-- Scene – take a photo and hear description of the scene.
-This channel is currently in beta testing mode.
-Send feedback and help it develop
+- Scene – take a photo and hear the description of the scene.

 The accuracy is very good, but not perfect.
 Like you, it is still learning.
 Help the process by sharing your thoughts and experience with the developers.
 There’s a link to send feedback directly from the Menu.

-The Seeing Ai app is free.
+The Seeing Ai app is free, available in the App Store.
 This is by no means a small token, it is a meaningful gift.
 Not long ago, technology designed for people with visual impairments was available only at very hefty prices.

 The best is yet to come.
 Microsoft says this is just a glimpse into artificial intelligence.